hooloovooblu/satisfactory-svg/README.md

 # satisfactory-svg
-Translate SVGs into pipe structures in Satisfactory
+Translate SVGs into pipe structures in Satisfactory like this: http://redd.it/mqp6bw